Dr-Lew/PriceComparison/README.md

 store that has the cheapest price for a test product (in this case a 12 pack of coca-cola).
 We have accomplished what we wanted to accomplish for milestone 1.
 The only difference is that we went with Target instead of Walmart due to difficulties with the Walmart API.

+<h2>Code Milestone 2 Release Notes</h2>

+Milestone two is focused on connecting User Interface with API of groceries stores.
+Our UI has test products with images, with user could choose from the list of products directly or use a research button, which should help to navigate to correct item quicker.
+Our web app got a shopping list.
+Our user could press "Add" button and you could see the name of product and quantity of them.